 You can link hyperacusis to hearing loss and tinnitus (ringing in the ear).
 Severe cases of reduced sound tolerance include seizures and loss of balance.

 What the average person considers normal sound levels can be screamingly loud to someone with reduced sound tolerance.

 Most people have a hearing threshold of pain of 120dB, which is a bit louder than a rock concert or a jackhammer.
 Below that, we can find a loudness discomfort level, normally around 100dB, which is about the noise level when riding a motorcycle.

 It is typical for those suffering from reduced sound tolerance to have a loudness discomfort level below 80dB, the level of someone shouting.
 In practice, this 20dB difference is equivalent to 4 times the perceived loudness!

 Studies have found that overuse of hearing protection may actually cause reduced sound tolerance, in addition to worsening an existing condition.
-Overprotection happens when the worn hearing protection is to isolate, and this contributes to the symptoms getting worse.
+Overprotection happens when the worn hearing protection is isolated, and this contributes to the symptoms getting worse.

 For example, foam earplugs can completely block out the noise around you.

 It becomes a vicious circle where you unknowingly train your ear and brain to become more sensitive and alert to sounds that in reality are not damaging to your hearing.
 As it progresses, the threshold is lowered, and more sounds become unbearable.

 In Norway, reduced sound tolerance is treated by audio therapists, which are covered by the National Health Service.
 Treatment is usually based on counselling, sound training, and cognitive therapy, sometimes combined with physical aids like broadband noise generators.

 A key insight in treatment is the realization that normal sound levels are not immediately harmful,